jimhigson/oboe.js/writing/main/6_Conclusion.md

 During JSONPath matching much of the computation is repeated.
-For example, matching the expression `b.*` against many children of a common parent will perform the exact same test of checking if the parent's name is 'b' for each child node.
-Because the JSONPath matching is stateless and side-effect free there is a potential to cut out repeated computation by using a functional cache.
-Current common Javascript implementations make it difficult to manage a functional cache from inside the language itself, or caches in general, because there is no way to occupy only the unused memory and a policy for periodically removing items would itself maintain a reference to the cache, meaning that it could not be garbage collected.
-Weak references are currently only experimentally supported but should they become common they would be ideal to allow the runtime to manage memory used as a non-essential cache. [^4]
+For example, matching the expression `b.*` against many children of a common parent will repeat the same test, checking if the parent's name is 'b', for each child node.
+Because the JSONPath matching is stateless, recursive and side-effect free there is a potential to cut out repeated computation by using a functional cache.
+This would reduce the overall amount of computation needed for JSONPath expressions with common substrings to their left side or nodes with a common ancestry.
+Current Javascript implementations make it difficult to manage a functional cache, or caches in general, from inside the language itself because there is no way to occupy only the unused memory.
+Weak references are currently only experimentally supported[^4] but should they become common they would be ideal to allow the runtime to manage memory used as a non-essential cache.

 The nodes which Oboe hands to callbacks are mutable meaning that potentially the correct workings of the library could be broken if the